-The Latest: The jokes, they write themselves.
+April 24, 2018: The jokes, they write themselves.
 The science is pretty interesting, too.
-What the clouds of Uranus have in common with rotten eggs.
+What do the clouds of Uranus have in common with rotten eggs?
 The composition of Uranus' clouds had long been a mystery.
 In April 2017, a global research team found hydrogen sulfide, the odiferous gas that most people avoid, in Uranus’ cloud tops—a striking difference from the gas giant planets located closer to the Sun.

 Uranus is about four times wider than Earth.
 If Earth were a large apple, Uranus would be the size of a basketball.